 Boot camp is a highly sensationalized form of therapy and is usually involuntary.
 Children with behavioral problems or who are using drugs or alcohol are sent to these boot camps that typically force them to live and sleep in uncomfortable circumstances and subject them to harsh elements and even manual labor.

-There are some obvious ethical dilemmas involved with forcing people into hard work, especially when those people are under the age of 18, so boot camp treatment centers are not very common in the United States.
-There also is no standard for what constitutes a ‘boot camp’ program, the terms is usually a marketing angle used to appeal to perceptions of what you believe ‘a child needs’.
+There are some apparent ethical dilemmas involved with forcing people into hard work, especially when those under the age of 18, so boot camp treatment centers are not very common in the United States.
+There also is no standard for what constitutes a ‘boot camp’ program.
+The terms is usually a marketing angle used to appeal to perceptions of what you believe ‘a child needs.’

 What Is Scared Straight?